Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 - Eggs (2): Eggs bind the mixture and contribute to the fluffy texture.
 They also add protein and essential fats.

 - Buckwheat flour (2 tbsp) – A naturally gluten-free flour that helps hold moisture and improve structure.
-Buckwheat is rich in fibre, manganese, and magnesium, supporting blood sugar balance and digestion.
+Buckwheat is rich in fiber, manganese, and magnesium, supporting blood sugar balance and digestion.

-- Dry Oregano (1 tsp) and ground cumin (½ tsp) elevate the flavour, adding Mediterranean warmth and a subtle aroma.
+- Dry Oregano (1 tsp) and ground cumin (½ tsp) elevate the flavor, adding Mediterranean warmth and a subtle aroma.
 Both are antioxidant-rich and anti-inflammatory.

 - Lactose-free cheese (200g grated) adds richness and a melty texture to the patties.
 I used a mild lactose-free cheddar, but any semi-hard cheese works well.

-- Parmigiano Reggiano (50g + extra for topping) – Aged hard cheese, naturally lower in lactose, with a sharp, nutty flavour.
+- Parmigiano Reggiano (50g + extra for topping) – Aged hard cheese, naturally lower in lactose, with a sharp, nutty flavor.
 It crisps beautifully on top for that irresistible golden finish.

-- Sea salt and black pepper – Essential seasonings that enhance all flavours.
+- Sea salt and black pepper – Essential seasonings that enhance all flavors.

-This combination delivers a balance of high-quality protein, calcium, fibre, and micronutrients, with no gluten or refined carbs in sight.
+This combination delivers a balance of high-quality protein, calcium, fiber, and micronutrients.

 Step-by-Step: How to Make the Best Gluten-Free Turkey Patties